About Pierre

 Jail & Inmate Records

-The Hughes County Jail in Pierre serves as the primary detention facility for individuals arrested anywhere within Hughes County.
-The booking process follows standard protocols—fingerprinting, photographing, and recording personal information for each detainee.
+The Hughes County Jail in Pierre is the primary detention facility For people arrested anywhere within Hughes County.
+The booking process follows standard protocols, fingerprinting, photographing, and recording personal information for each detainee.
 Residents seeking information on current inmates can access lookup services through the Sheriff's Office, which maintains public records on those in custody.
 Visitation at the facility follows specific guidelines, with scheduled hours and rules that visitors must observe.

 Arrest Records